An Elo-based rating system for TopCoder SRM: Proposed rating system

 \subsection{Initial factor}

-With a prior of $1 : 1$, a performance $P$ is outperforming expectations by a factor $1 : 2^P$.
-A rating difference $\Delta R$ is expecting a better performance by a factor $1 : 10^{\Delta{R}/400}$.
-We can convert the performances in rating units:
+With a prior ratio of $1 : 1$, a performance value $P$ outperforms the expected performance level by a factor $1 : 2^P$.
+A rating difference $\Delta R$ expects a better performance by a factor $1 : 10^{\Delta R/400}$.
+Equating these two expressions converts performance units to rating units:

-If we expected the same performances the next round, and had no other information, this would be a reasonable $\Delta R$.
-Thus we consider $ΔR \propto P$ as Elo-based or 'Elo'.
+If we expected the same performance in the next round and had no other information, this would be an appropriate $\Delta R$.